jenselofsson/CTFs/tryhackme/adana/writeup.md

 So we are in a home-directory, and it looks like someone else have been poking around.

-Now I'm lost on how to continue, so I'll peek in one of the write-ups.
-It hints that having a more thorough look in the phpmyadmin database will show some leads.

 In the wp-options table in phpmyadmin1 we find that there is a line that reveals a subdomain:
 ```